cesar-douady/open-lmake/doc/src/rules.md

 It is a `dict` which associates python identifiers to files computed from the available environment.

-They are f-strings, i.e. their value follow the python f-string syntax and semantic but they are interpreted when open-lmake tries to match the rule (the rule only matches if static deps are buildable, cf [rule selection](rule_selection.html)).
+They are f-strings, i.e. their value follow the python f-string syntax and semantic but they are interpreted when open-lmake tries to match the rule (the rule only matches if static deps are buildable, cf. [rule selection](rule_selection.html)).
 Hence they lack the initial `f` in front of the string.

 Alternatively, values can also be `list` or `tuple` whose first item is as described above, followed by flags.